Big Bear Lake Bed & Breakfast Guest Rooms at Historic Knickerbocker Mansion

 Bill Holcomb Room

 Having joined up with some other miners, Bill Holcomb headed into the San Bernardino Mountains to seek his fortune.
 In late April 1860, he along with Ben Choteau found gold panning in Caribou Creek.
-On May 5th they located the first mining claims in Holcomb Valley and started southern California's biggest gold rush.
-Named in Bill's honor, the Holcomb room features a queen walnut sleigh bed and faux fire stove.
+On May 5th they located the first mining claims in Holcomb Valley and started southern California’s biggest gold rush.
+Named in Bill’s honor, the largest of the main house rooms, is complete with a marble bath, sitting area, faux fire stove, writing desk and Southern Pecan Pralines.
 The queen walnut sleigh bed invites you to a restful night.
+“My room”, you’ll call it!
+Accommodates two adults.

-With 700 square feet of space, the Mansion Suite provides a place of solitude, or a wonderful experience to share with someone special.
-Sitting atop the Mansion, this suite provides multiple windows, with views in all directions.
-A four poster king bed, sofa, spa tub and shower, wood burning stove, microwave and fridge, his and her robes & slippers, and a complimentary bottle of wine complete this beautiful room.
-Accommodates up to 3 guests, extra charges apply.
+With 700 sq. ft of quiet solitude, there is a singleness about this room,to be alone or to share with someone special.
+A writer’s’ quarters, a bridal suite, a place of remembrance, or a place to create memories.
+It sits atop the Mansion and whispers “you are home”.
+Multiple windows provide views in all directions.
+A four poster king bed, spa tub and shower, wood burning stove, microwave and fridge, his and her robes, a complimentary bottle of wine and Southern Pecan Pralines complete the room.